Computer model locks in Packers vs. Cardinals picks, score prediction for NFL Week 7

 How to bet Green Bay Packers vs. Arizona Cardinals in NFL Week 7

 Kickoff from State Farm Stadium is set for 4:25 p.m.
 ET.
-Green Bay is a 6.5-point favorite in the latest Packers vs. Cardinals odds from SportsLine consensus, while the over/under for total points scored is 44.5.
-The Packers are -347 money line favorites (risk $347 to win $100), while the Cardinals are +274 underdogs.
+Green Bay is a seven-point favorite in the latest Packers vs. Cardinals odds from SportsLine consensus, while the over/under for total points scored is 44.5.
+The Packers are -372 money line favorites (risk $372 to win $100), while the Cardinals are +290 underdogs.
 Before making any Packers vs. Cardinals picks, make sure you check out the picks from the SportsLine Projection Model.

 Click here to bet Cardinals vs. Packers at DraftKings Sportsbook, where new users get $300 in bonus bets if your initial $5 bet wins and three months of NBA League Pass free: